wc2750/AvocadoProj/proposal.md

 increased steadily over the past two decades.
 Per capita consumption of avocados has tripled since 2001 to 8 pounds per person in 2018.
-We believe that by looking into influential factors and trends regarding avocado prices, we could gain more insights into its consumption apattern and further predict its impact on people’s life and health.
+We believe that by looking into influential factors and trends regarding avocado prices, we could gain more insights into its consumption pattern and further predict its impact on people’s life and health.

 We want to perform EDA to the original data and implement a prediction model of prices.
 We also intend to include interactive visualization